To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

 Thank you for watching!
 Remember to subscribe so you don’t miss another Tomorrow’s World video, and if you’d like a copy of our free booklet Which Day Is the Christian Sabbath, click the link in the description!
 See you next time.

-It has everything to do with whether or not you really know the true God—the Creator.
-In fact, it directly affects your inheriting everlasting life in His soon-coming Kingdom.
+The true Sabbath has everything to do with whether you know the true God, and it directly affects your inheritance in His Kingdom.